jkoschma/genexplain-platform/docs/source/Workflows.md

 Please select the same pre-build Ensembl reference from the drop-down list **Reference annotation** for gene counting and gene identification.
 Both read alignment and read counting should use the same reference genome.
 For the read alignement the corresponding input field is **ReferenceEnsembl**, whereas for the read counting it is the input field **Reference annotation**.

-In the first part of the workflow the single-end Illumina FASTQ files are mapped to the human genome (hg38) using the Galaxy tool HISAT2 ([HISAT2 tool][open tool]).
+In the first part of the workflow the single-end Illumina FASTQ files are mapped to the selected genome using the Galaxy tool HISAT2 ([HISAT2 tool][open tool]).
 HISAT2 enables an extremely fast and sensitive alignment of reads.
 The minimum mapping quality is set default to 0 counts per gene.

 [open tool]: https://platform.genexplain.com/bioumlweb/#de=analyses/Galaxy/ngs-rna-tools/hisat2